-Salaries for library workers vary depending on a number of factors including the type of library (i.e. public, school, academic, etc.), size of library, the region of the country, years of experience, etc.
+Salaries for library professionals vary depending on a number of factors including the type of library (i.e. public, school, academic, etc.), population of community served, region of the country, years of experience, etc.

 In general, salaries are usually higher in academic libraries (vs. public), large metropolitan areas (vs. rural).

-The American Library Association-Allied Professional Association (ALA-APA): the Organization for the Advancement of Library Employees advocates to improve the salaries and status of librarians and other library workers According to the Salary Survey conducted in 2008 by the ALA-APA:
+The American Library Association-Allied Professional Association (ALA-APA): the Organization for the Advancement of Library Employees advocates to improve salaries and status of librarians and other library workers.

 Gives trends and salary data for library workers.

-For additional information and resources on salaries for library workers, visit the American Library Association-Allied Professional Association's ( ALA-APA) web site.
+For additional information and resources on salaries for those employed in libraries, visit the American Library Association-Allied Professional Association's ( ALA-APA) web site.

 If you know of other resources that should be included on this page, contact the ALA Office for Human Resource Development and Recruitment (HRDR) at 800/545-2433 ext.
 4280, or email Beatrice Calvin.